Compressor

-Many compressors can be staged, that is, the fluid is compressed several times in steps or stages, to increase discharge pressure.
+Many compressors can be staged, that is, the gas is compressed several times in steps or stages, to increase discharge pressure.
 Often, the second stage is physically smaller than the primary stage, to accommodate the already compressed gas without reducing its pressure.
 Each stage further compresses the gas and increases its pressure and also temperature (if inter cooling between stages is not used).